 If you've already responded to one of these messages—or have reached a site that looks like BB&T online banking after following a link in one of these emails—please call 888-BBT-ONLINE (888-228-6654) right away.

 Report suspicious email that uses the BB&T brand by forwarding the email to us at InternetFraud@BBandT.com.

 Protect yourself and your organization

-Fraudsters rely on social engineering to prey on the expected behavior of an employee to open an email, click on a link or open an attachment because the email appears to come from an executive or senior manager.
+Fraudsters rely on social engineering to prey on the expected behavior of an employee to open an email, click on a link or open an attachment.
+These fake emails often appear to come from an executive or senior manager.

-Criminals also target employees in an attempt to gain sensitive or confidential information directly from the messages.
-They can determine with whom your company does business, and then exploit employees by sending them emails appearing to come from business associates.
+Criminals try to get sensitive or confidential information directly from fake emails.
+First, they figure out who your company does business with.
+Then they exploit employees by sending emails that look like they're from business associates.

-Overall, criminals have found it easier to profit from trusted relationships than try to hack into a company.
-Exploiting that trusted relationship—whether it's with a senior manager, executive or trading partner—is easier when they pose as somebody you trust.
+Criminals also know it's easier to profit from trusted relationships than to try to hack into a company.
+Taking advantage of that trusted relationship—whether it's with a senior manager, executive or trading partner—is easier when they pose as somebody you trust.